rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 This is because your view controller doesn't comply to `FormViewModel` delegate and  `formHelper` was never defined.
 We are gonna see how to do this in the next section.

-Now lets tackle  `configureConstraints` the responsible of setting all the layouting rules for every view in our view controller.
+Now let's tackle  `configureConstraints`, responsible of setting all the layout rules for every view in our view controller.

 ``` swift
 func configureConstraints() {